VeroIarrachtai/Abies_vs_ozone/README.md

 In these directories you will find some analysis to answer these project's particular aims:

-* To evaluate the tolerant and damaged trees differential expression in two ozone periods.
+* To evaluate the tolerant and damaged trees differential expression in two ozone concentration periods.
 [Transcriptomics analysis](https://github.com/VeroIarrachtai/Abies_vs_ozone/tree/master/4.-Transcriptomics)

 * To identify tolerance sacred fir's origins.
 [Genomics analysis](https://github.com/VeroIarrachtai/Abies_vs_ozone/tree/master/3.-Genomics)